Provincial greenhouse gas emissions inventory

-B.C.'s Provincial Inventory reports the GHG emissions included in the province’s legislated emissions reduction targets (a 16% decrease by 2025, 40% by 2030, 60% by 2040, and 80% by 2050).
+B.C.'s Provincial Inventory reports the GHG emissions included in the province’s legislated emissions reduction targets.
+These include a 16% decrease below 2007 levels by 2025, 40% by 2030, 60% by 2040, and 80% by 2050.
 It also reports emissions from changes in land use and forest management for information purposes only.

 The Climate Action Secretariat prepares and publishes the Provincial Inventory annually, with up to a two-year delay to allow time to assemble the information.
 The 1990-2019 Provincial Inventory was published in October 2021.